codedpills/techpeeps-blog/src/content/blog/a-good-software-developer-is-only-as-good-if-they-can-sell-their-product.md

 ---
-title: Isaac Attuah: A Good Software Developer Is Only as Good If They Can Sell Their Product
+title: "Isaac Attuah: A Good Software Developer Is Only as Good If They Can Sell Their Product"
 description: Isaac left KNUST after one year to study in Miami, then landed a role at Google Cloud that lives between the code and the sale.
 pubDate: '2026-08-03'